School of Engineering & Applied Sciences

 • Three letters of recommendation (be prepared to enter recommender’s name and email address)

-Students seeking admission to the graduate program in Computer Science whose undergraduate studies were not in Computer Science will be asked to take lower-division couse work:
+Students seeking admission to the graduate program in computer science whose undergraduate studies were not in computer science will be asked to take lower-division coursework.
+Requirements are subject to change.
+Please check the current EECS Handbook for current requirements.

 • CPT S 121 Program Design and Development C/C++